Chemical Inventory

 • The app enables users to create chemical networks with other PIs so that laboratories may easily share chemicals while still controlling access to inventories.

-To get started using UC chemicals, email [email protected].
+New research groups should contact [email protected] to get started using UC Chemicals.
 EH&S will arrange a time to come out to your laboratory, train everyone on how to use the system, and set up your laboratory's UC Chemicals account.

 Maintaining your chemical inventory